Are Agreements Made In Mediation Sessions Legally Binding?

 signed agreement

 You don’t have to go to court to settle all of the issues in a divorce case.
 If your marriage is ending, mediation sessions are an alternative to litigation that could end up being a better way to resolve matters like asset division, alimony, or child custody.
 When you make an agreement during mediation, you have to be careful.
-These agreements can be legally binding, so you’ll want to consult a Morton divorce lawyer before you make any final decisions.
+These agreements can be legally binding, so you’ll want to consult a Peoria divorce lawyer before you make any final decisions.

 When is an Agreement Made in Mediation Sessions Legally Binding?